How Many Words Do We Need to Speak a Foreign Language?

 I create lots of LingQs, in other words I save lots of words and phrases to my database at LingQ.
 I do this not only for words I do not know, but also for common little words that work differently in the new language, like “meu” or “minha” in Portuguese versus “mi” in Spanish.
 Some of these common words I may tag for different categories to help me review them, if I have the time.

 Speaking Activates Vocabulary Learned From Interesting Content

-My experience tells me that there is no short cut.
+My experience tells me that there is no shortcut.
 I just need to continue enjoying immersing myself in the language and learning about new things via the language.
-In time I will get the opportunity to speak, and the more I speak, the more I will activate the passive vocabulary that I have naturally acquired in this manner.
+In time I will seek out the opportunity to speak, and the more I speak, the more I will activate the passive vocabulary that I have naturally acquired in this manner.

 Unfortunately many other words that I need, and know passively, still resist my effort to find them when I need them.
 But, in time, more and more of them move into my active vocabulary.
 Meanwhile, knowing these words, even passively, enables me to participate in meaningful discussions.
 I just have to keep going.